petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-7-analytics-and-personalization/personalizing-experiences-for-users.md

 ## Segmentation Management

 The first step towards personalization is identifying your user segments.
 Once identified, you can create these segments in Liferay using Liferay's intuitive rule builder that defines segments based on

-   * User
+- User
-   * Organization Attributes
+- Organization Attributes
-   * Session Properties
+- Session Properties
-   * Custom Fields.
+- Custom Fields

 <!--IMAGE: screenshots of rule builder UI-->